Narada: Hinduism

 In Indian texts, Narada travels to distant worlds and realms (Sanskrit: lokas).
 He is depicted carrying a khartal (musical instrument) and the veena, and is generally regarded as one of the great masters of the ancient musical instrument.
-This instrument is known by the name "mahathi", which he uses to accompany his singing of hymns, prayers, and mantras.
-In the Vaishnavism tradition of Hinduism, he is presented as a sage with devotion to the preserver deity Vishnu.
+This instrument is also known by the name "mahathi", and he uses it to accompany his singing of hymns, prayers, and mantras.
+In the Vaishnava tradition, he is presented as a sage with devotion to the preserver deity Vishnu.
 Narada is described as both wise and mischievous in some humorous tales.
 He is notorious for being meddlesome, provoking conflict between both the gods and the demons for the sake of their wisdom as well as for his own entertainment.
 Vaishnavas depict him as a pure, elevated soul who glorifies Vishnu through his devotional songs, singing the names Hari and Narayana, and therein demonstrating bhakti yoga.
 The Narada Bhakti Sutra is attributed to him.
 He would usually make his presence known by vocally chanting "Narayana, Narayana" before appearing in a scene.

-Other texts named after Narada include the Narada Purana and the Nāradasmṛti (pre 6th century CE text), the latter called the "juridical text par excellence" and representing the only Dharmaśāstra text that deals solely with juridical matters while ignoring those of righteous conduct and penance.
+Other texts named after Narada include the Narada Purana and the Nāradasmṛti (pre-6th-century-CE text), the latter called the "juridical text par excellence" and representing the only Dharmaśāstra text that deals solely with juridical matters while ignoring those of righteous conduct and penance.

-The name Narada, referring to many different persons, appears in many mythical legends of Hinduism, as an earlier birth of Sariputta in the Jataka tales of Buddhism as well as names of medieval Buddhist scholars, and in Jainism.
+The name "Narada," referring to many different persons, appears in many Hindu legends.
+It appears as an earlier birth of Sariputta in the Jataka tales of Buddhism, as well as among names of medieval Buddhist scholars, and in Jainism.

-His Greek and Roman counterparts are Hermes and Mercury, and his Germanic counterpart is Odin.